 \begin{definition} A spin system on a family $\mathcal G$ of graphs is said to exhibit \emph{strong spatial mixing} $($SSM$)$ if for any graph $G=(V,E)\in\mathcal{G}$, any $v\in V,\Lambda\subset V$ and any $\sigma_{\Lambda},\tau_{\Lambda}\in\{0,1\}^{\Lambda}$,

 where $S\subset\Lambda$ is the subset on which $\sigma_{\Lambda}$ and $\tau_{\Lambda}$ differ, and $\mathrm{dist}(v,S)$ is the shortest distance from $v$ to any vertex in $S$. \end{definition}

-The \emph{weak spatial mixing} is defined similarly by measuring the decay with respect to $\mathrm{dist}(v,\Lambda)$ instead of $\mathrm{dist}(v,S)$.
-Spatial mixing properties are also called correlation decay in Statistical Physics.
+\emph{Weak spatial mixing} is defined similarly by replacing $\mathrm{dist}(v,S)$ with $\mathrm{dist}(v,\Lambda)$ in \eqref{eqn:ssm}, and it corresponds to the uniqueness condition introduced below in Section \ref{sec:uniqueness}.
+Spatial mixing properties are also called correlation decay in statistical physics.

-If SSM holds, then the error caused by early termination in $T_{\mathrm{SAW}}(G,v)$ and random boundary values is only exponentially small in the depth.
-Hence our algorithm is an FPTAS.
-In a lot of cases, the existence of an FPTAS boils down to showing SSM holds.
+If SSM holds, then the error caused by early termination in $T_{\mathrm{SAW}}(G,v)$ and arbitrary boundary values is only exponentially small in the depth.
+Hence the algorithm is an FPTAS.
+In a lot of cases, the existence of an FPTAS boils down to establish SSM.